 This Guide is based on my experience as a disability lawyer, my knowledge of how things work in the legal services industry, and my experience as a consumer of legal services.
 My intent is to give you an honest review of all your legal options, so you can better understand your options and make the best decisions for your situation.

-To be absolutely transparent: Resolute Legal is a national disability claim law firm.
-We get the majority of our income from legal fees charged to people we represent in disability claims and appeals.
+To be absolutely transparent: My firm (Resolute Legal) is a national disability claim law firm that gets the majority of its income from fees charged to people we represent in disability claims.
 However, the truth of the matter is that hiring us or other disability lawyers in Ontario may not be the best decision for you.
-You may be better served to represent yourself or to hire a paralegal or non-lawyer advocate.
-If there is one available in your area, a non-profit legal service provider might also be a better option than hiring a disability lawyer.
+You may be better served to represent yourself or to hire a paralegal or non-lawyer advocate, or seek out non-profit legal services providers.

 The fact you are reading this Guide tells me you are on the right path.
 Educating yourself is the best way to have success with your disability claim and with choosing lawyer.
 The better you understand the system, the better decisions you will make.

 If you have questions about this Guide, or any disability claim issue, call our support team toll free at 1-888-732-0470.